NVIDIA/RTX-AI-Toolkit/tutorial-llama3-finetune.md

 Training is expected to take about 30 minutes on an RTX 4090 with these parameters.
 To improve accuracy of the trained model, you can increase the max samples and number of epochs.
 This will increase the time required for training.

-After you have ensured that the output and project directories are set to the recommended paths, press 'Start' to kick off the fine-tuning process
+After you have ensured that the output and project directories are set to the recommended paths, press 'Start' to kick-off the fine-tuning process.

-Once the model training begins, you will be able to see the loss function plot within the LlamaFactory GUI.
-Detailed logs will also be displayed alongside the plot, providing real-time insights into the training progress.
+Once the model training begins, you will be able to see the loss function plot within the LLaMa-Factory GUI.
+Detailed logs will also be displayed alongside the plot, providing insights into the training progress.
 <img src="media/training.png" width="900">

 The application stores model checkpoints every 100 steps in the data/scratch/codealpaca directory.
 Navigate to this directory inside the Windows Explorer: